Different types of Buddhist architecture

 Early Buddhist Architecture

-During the development of Buddhism in ancient India different dynasties, such as the Maurya, Satavahanas, Western Satraps, and Kushans, supported Buddhism and Jainism by building large architectural such as and cave complexes during their reign.
+During the development of Buddhism in ancient India different dynasties, such as the Maurya, Satavahanas, Western Satraps, and Kushans, supported Buddhism and Jainism by building large architectural monuments such as stupas and cave complexes during their reign.

 The original purpose of a stupa was to protect and honor the remains of Gautama Buddha.
 The oldest existing stupa is the relic stupa in Vaishali, Bihar, India.